 As a PrEP user, you need to have HIV testing done every 3 months.

-Do not continue with this clinical form if you have any of the “⛔(do not proceed)” conditions below.
-Instead, please consult with our online doctors here for further assessment or if you have not used PrEP before.
+Start your consultation below now.
+Do not continue with the consultation if you are unsure or have any of the “⛔(do not proceed)” conditions below.
+Instead, please visit your local clinic for further care.

-The cost of medication is not included in this prescription
+The cost of medication is not included any prescription

 Pre-exposure prophylaxis, commonly known as PrEP, is a medical strategy for preventing HIV infection in individuals who do not have HIV but are at high risk of contracting it.
 PrEP involves taking a specific combination of HIV medications regularly, as prescribed, to significantly reduce the risk of HIV transmission.